How to Know When to Break Up

 7. You have grown apart

 If you have been in a long-term relationship, perhaps you feel like you or your partner is a different person now than they were when you first met.
 This happens.
-Not everyone is able to grow and change together.
+Not everyone can grow and change together.

-If you feel a distance the size of the Grand Canyon stretching out between you both, it may be the answer to the question of when is it time to break up.
+If you feel a distance the size of the Grand Canyon stretching out between you both, this may be the answer to the question of when to break up with someone.

-Perhaps your partner does things that are unethical to you: cheating on their taxes or claiming overtime at work that they didn’t really do.
+Perhaps your partner does things that are unethical to you, such as cheating on their taxes or claiming overtime at work that they didn’t do.

 If you have to close your eyes to behavior that goes against your moral and ethical code, these are reasons to end a relationship.

-Ask yourself how you feel about staying in a relationship with a person like this?
-If the answer is no, you know when is it to time break up.
+Ask yourself how you feel about staying in a relationship with someone like this, and if the answer is no, you know when it is time to break up.

 9. You no longer care about your partner’s well-being

-10. You are the one who is supporting the health of the relationship
+10. You are the only one supporting the relationship

 A relationship is a partnership, and while one person may need to contribute more on certain days, one partner cannot take the relationship forward all alone.